ammarhakim/gkyl-doc/source/postgkyl/install.rst

     conda install -c conda-forge adios2
     conda install -c gkyl postgkyl

-  Note, that on NERSC ``conda update -n base -c defaults conda`` will fail as users do not have the correct write permissions.
+  On NERSC ``conda update -n base -c defaults conda`` will fail as users do not have the correct write permissions.
 Never fear, this command is not necessary there to successfully install pgkyl.

 Note that the flags for channels, ``-c gkyl`` and ``-c conda-forge``,